minkezhang/cachepp/docs/overview.md

 Installation
 ----

-Get a copy of the `cachepp` framework library, including all dependencies.
+Get a copy of the `cachepp` framework, including all dependencies.

 ```bash
 git clone https://github.com/cripplet/cachepp.git